-The Title IX Coordinator will provide written notice of the investigation and allegations (the "NOIA") to the Respondent upon commencement of the Formal Grievance Process.
+The Title IX Coordinator will provide written Notice of Investigation and Allegations ("NOIA") to the Respondent upon commencement of the Formal Grievance Process.
 This facilitates the Respondent's ability to prepare for the interview and to identify and choose an Advisor to accompany them.
 The NOIA is also copied to the Complainant, who is to be given advance notice of when the NOIA will be delivered to the Respondent.